wdcurry/mvxConsole/README.md

 # mvxConsole MultiversX App

-MultiversX offers amazing user-experiences, so mvxConsole was created to both augment the standard node operation shell script and to provide a smoother environment for new node operators.
+The MultiversX blockchain (formerly known as Elrond) and ecosystem offers amazing user-experiences, so mvxConsole was created to both augment the standard validator node operation shell script and to provide a smoother environment for new node operators.
 It wraps all the calls currently available and adds a few new features to make a MultiversX validator's life even easier!

 ## Getting Started